MaxHalford/eaopt/README.md

     CurrentBest        Individual
     Age                time.Duration
     Generations        int
-    rng                *rand.Rand
 }
 ```

 You have to fill in the first set of fields, the rest are generated when calling the `GA`'s `Initialize()` method.
+Check out the examples in `presets.go` to get an idea of how to fill them out.

 - `NewGenome` is a method that returns a random genome that you defined in the previous step. gago will use this method to produce an initial population.
 Again, gago provides some methods for common random genome generation.
 - `NPops` determines the number of populations that will be used.